 Humanity has faced numerous disasters in the last century, and during those times, our access to basic life necessities like food, water, power, etc., has been limited.
 Some disasters like the COVID-19 pandemic affected all of our lifestyles, regardless of age.
 It will be better to prepare ourselves to deal with such situations by preparing an emergency food and equipment supply list.
 It is clear that each age range has different requirements, and seniors are not an exception.

+Seniors are often more vulnerable to emergencies due to age-related factors such as reduced mobility, health issues, and limited access to transportation.
+They may also live alone or have limited social networks, making it challenging to obtain necessary supplies during an emergency.
 The senior nutrition needs and their health conditions are slightly different from other ages.
 Thus, we gathered some age-based tips you should know before putting together an emergency food supply list for seniors.

 A 3-Day Emergency Food Kits for Seniors